AB Experiments (Firebase)

 Introduction

-This document provides instructions for setting up the Example AB Test use case described below.
+This document provides instructions for setting up the AB Experiments exclusively for Firebase only.

 Requirements

-2. LionSDK will automatically fire theab_cohort event to LionAnalytics, allowing us to analyze the experiment results.
+4. LionSDK will automatically fire the ab_cohort event to LionAnalytics, if you follow the below step,

-1. Every experiment needs a unique name, and we need a special (unique for the experiment) parameter that tracks which variant the player has been assigned for that experiment.
+1. Every experiment needs a unique name, to track which variant the player has been assigned for that experiment.
 LionSDK will automatically check for a parameter with the following naming convention and use that to fire the required ab_cohort event for you.

 Example Experiment (AB Test) Use Case